filmnoirprod/mynoobcash/README.md

-You can user REST API or just messages via threads or processes for the nodes.
+You can use REST API or just messages via threads or processes for the nodes.
 Install flask using pip install Flask if you choose REST